Key takeaways

 - No workflow builder — Describe in English; AI figures out implementation

-- Flexible triggers — Scheduled, email, webhooks
+- Flexible triggers — Scheduled, email, webhooks; always-on cloud agents

 Best For: Business process automation; not specifically for coding workflows.